HDFGroup/vol-log-based/README.md

 * See [doc/userguide.md](doc/userguide.md) for instruction on building and using the log-based VOL

 ### Current limitations
-  + It does not support NetCDF4 programs that write in the HDF5 file format.
   + Read operations:
-    + Reading is implemented by naively searching through log records to find the log blocks intersecting with the read request.
+    + Reading is implemented by searching through log records to find the log blocks intersecting with the read request.
-    + The searching requires to read the entire metadata of the file into the memory.
+    + The searching requires to read the entire log metadata into the memory.
   + The subfiling feature is under development.
   + Async I/O (a new feature of HDF5 in the future release) is not yet supported.
   + Virtual Datasets (VDS) feature is not supported.